pystardust/ytfzf/README.md

 ```
 export YTFZF_EXTMENU=' rofi -dmenu -fuzzy -width 1500'
 ```
+> I don't use rofi much, I would love to hear from any rofi user on a better defaults.

 You also may need to modify the width of the output that is being piped into external menu